 - 1. The speed command is applied to the speed controller through a speed ramp.
 The ramp function contains two increments (up and down) which express the motor acceleration and deceleration per second.
 If the increments are very high, they can cause an overcurrent fault during acceleration and an overvoltage fault during deceleration.
 In the "Speed" scope, you can see whether the "Speed Actual Filtered" waveform shape equals the "Speed Ramp" profile. - 2.
 The increments are common for the scalar and speed control.
 The increment fields are in the "Speed & Pos" tab and accessible in both tuning modes.
 Clicking the "Update Target" button applies the changes to the MCU.
-An example speed profile is shown in Figure 47.
-The ramp increment down is set to 500 rpm/sec and the increment up is set to 3000 rpm/sec.
+An example speed profile is shown in Figure 49.
+The ramp increment down is set to 500 rpm/sec and the increment up is set to 3000 rpm/sec. - 3.
+The start-up ramp increment is in the "Sensorless" tab and its value is usually higher than that of the speed loop ramp.